sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 The Pages editor lets you create, modify, and delete static content pages on your marketplace.
 It comes pre-loaded with four static content pages: the About page, the Landing page, the Privacy policy, and the Terms of use page.
 Each of these can be editor with the Pages editor, or additional content pages can be created.
 You can find the editor in Console's Build section.

-Click here (LINK!!!) to learn how to use the Pages editor to modify content on your marketplace.
+[Click here](https://www.sharetribe.com/docs/operator-guides/how-to-edit-content-pages-in-console/) to learn how to use the Pages editor to modify content on your marketplace.

 ## Content